Combined Assurance

 Things to consider when implementing combined assurance

-- A common risk, compliance and audit framework across all lines of defence (including external assurance providers) is required.
+- A common risk, compliance, and audit framework across all lines of defence (including external assurance providers) is required.
 For example, risk ratings (impact and likelihood scale) and control ratings (adequacy and effectiveness) must be standard across all lines of defence.

 - A common risk taxonomy (such as the naming and categorisation of risks) across the organisation is required.
 BarnOwl’s library look-up functionality supports a common risk and control taxonomy i.e. helps prevent the same risk from being named and categorised differently, not only across business units, but also by the various assurance providers.

-- How best to setup your organisational structure to ensure a practical independent approach for each assurance provider (e.g. risk, compliance, audit and other) whilst still being able to achieve combined assurance reporting.
+- How best to set up your organisational structure to ensure a practical independent approach for each assurance provider (e.g. risk, compliance, audit, and other) whilst still being able to achieve combined assurance reporting.
 The following table indicates the advantages and disadvantages of the different approaches when setting up your organisational structure in BarnOwl:

 Options for setting up your Organisational structure in BarnOwl | Advantages | Disadvantages |